Emperor Qinzong of Song — Fatuous Monarch Ended The Empire In Prime

 Zhao Huan (1100 — 1156), respected as Emperor Qinzong of Song, was an incapable, coward monarch that ended the Northern Song Dynasty (960 — 1127).

-After reluctantly ascended to the throne, Emperor Qinzong of Song made a series of wrong decisions, lost a war (The Incident of Jingkang) that no one expected he would, and perished his empire when it was still in prime.
+After reluctantly ascending to the throne, Emperor Qinzong of Song made a series of wrong decisions, lost a war (The Incident of Jingkang) that no one expected he would, and perished his empire when it was still in its prime.

 Since then, he and his father Emperor Zhao Ji spent the rest of their lives in shame, as humiliated prisoners.

 Portrait of Zhao Huan the Emperor Qinzong of Song, By Court Artist of the Song Dynasty — Taipei Palace Museum

 Zhao Huan was the first son of Zhao Ji, the Emperor Huizong of Song.
 Hence, Zhao Huan was nominated as the crown prince when he was 15.